 Ribo-seq ORFs

 In recent years, Ribosome Profiling (Ribo-seq) has been used to detect thousands of non-canonical – i.e. unannotated – translated open reading frames (ORFs) in the human genome.
 GENCODE are working on a long-term community-driven project to incorporate these features into reference gene annotation.
-This pioneering work is being done in collaboration with the UniProtKB / Swiss-Prot, HUPO-PP and HGNC annotation projects, alongside a variety of experimental and analytical research groups from across the globe.
+This pioneering work is being done in collaboration with the UniProtKB, HUPO-PP, PeptideAtlas and HGNC annotation projects, alongside a variety of experimental and analytical research groups from across the globe.

-We strongly recommend reading the manuscript before exploring these annotations.
-The biological interpretation of Ribo-seq ORFs is not straightforward, and at the present time GENCODE are deliberately not providing additional insights into their prospective functionality.
-In particular, we caution that Ribo-seq ORFs should not be regarded en masse as ‘missing’ protein annotations.
-It remains to be established which Ribo-seq ORFs are translated into stable proteins, and it is known that translation can instead impart function through gene regulation.
-It is also plausible that certain Ribo-seq ORFs do not make important contributions to cellular physiology.
+We strongly recommend reading these manuscripts before exploring the annotations, as the biological interpretation of Ribo-seq ORFs is not straightforward.
+In particular, we emphasise that thus far GENCODE have annotated only a modest number as protein-coding genes.
+Furthermore, as we start to established which Ribo-seq ORFs are translated into stable proteins, we are also questioning whether the experimental detection of a corresponding protein is sufficient to support protein-coding gene annotation.
+This question is especially relevant for the substantial number of Ribo-seq ORFs which are supported by peptide data from immunopeptidomics datasets, as this technique can likely detect translation products that are not fully stable.
+We also note that translation can instead impart function through gene regulation, while it is plausible that certain Ribo-seq ORFs do not make important contributions to cellular physiology.
 We hope that these preliminary annotations will help researchers interested in addressing such questions, and anticipate that answers provided will lead to the further improvement and refinement of our catalog.